Wuxhu11/LittleTiger/_projects/7_project.md

 </div>

+>#### **Fine-tuning**

-**Fine-tuning** is an approach to transfer learning in which the parameters of a pre-trained neural network model are trained on new data.
+Fine-tuning is an approach to transfer learning in which the parameters of a pre-trained neural network model are trained on new data.
 It can be done on the entire neural network, or on only a subset of its layers.
 Low-rank adaptation (LoRA) is an adapter-based technique for efficiently fine-tuning models.
 The basic idea is to design a low-rank matrix that is then added to the original matrix.

 Our **related works** include: